MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Unregister-CsHybridPSTNAppliance.md

 Unregister-CsHybridPSTNAppliance -Identity 1e298a7b-9a71-4579-9e82-c2988ceb2bf3
 ```

-This example unregisters the specified hybrid PSTN appliance.
+This example removes the specified hybrid PSTN appliance.

 ## PARAMETERS